Top 10 Best Sites

 To be sure, Tinder creates more than an inconvenience for TQIA+ users — it can create demeaning and even dangerous interactions.
 Because of the app’s paucity of gender identity settings, trans users, for example, are forced to decide whether and when to disclose their trans identity — a potentially scary situation that could be avoided if Tinder allowed for people to select who they actually are (and who they do and don’t want to see) in the first place.

-And if it’s not exactly love you’re looking for, there’s always Craigslist.
+And if it’s not exactly love you’re looking for, you can always brave the real world and meet people at the gym, grocery store, or farmers market.